Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Change the Menu Name control value to myToolbar.

-6. Change the Menu Macro Name control value to mcr_ShortCut, save, and close mac_Menu Macro.
+6. Change the Menu Macro Name control value to mcr_ShortCut, save, and close the mac_Menu Macro.

-8. Highlight Macro in Tools Menu to display its Options.
+8. Highlight the Macro in the Tools Menu to display its Options.

 9. Click on Create Toolbar from the Macro option to convert the macro into a Toolbar; the myToolbar button will appear near the existing Toolbar with the label myToolbar.